mystica2000/website/src/posts/2022-06-22-url-urn-uri.md

 <br>
 Combining both of the above examples from URL and URN,

-{% image "src/assets/images/posts/urlurnuri/combine.jpg", "from the above example, http and urn are scheme whereas heir-path is what's following the part of the url or urn in the above examples","post-img" %}
+{% image "src/assets/images/posts/urlurnuri/combine.jpg", "from the above example, http and urn are scheme whereas heir-path is what's following the part of the url or urn in the above examples","post-img", "lazy" %}

 <br>
 <br>